kslynn128171/MRMQuant/README.md

 # MRMQuant
-Be sure to use the lasteat version (currently MRMQuant v2.0).
+Be sure to use the latest version (currently MRMQuant v2.0).
-Users can install get_PrecMZ_ProdMZ in the "associated programs" folder to acquire precurcor and product m/z values in a MRM sample file.
+Users can install get_PrecMZ_ProdMZ in the "associated programs" folder to acquire precursor and product m/z values in an MRM sample file.